 In terms of this work, it’s worth underscoring that we see ourselves as collaborating with other organisations on these issues of equity and justice – the partnership with the African Philanthropy Forum, with Policy Link, with Echoing Green, with the Association for Black Foundation Executives (ABFE).
 We have no illusions that we were the first to work on racial barriers to capital or that we fully grasp the issues involved.
 ABFE has been working on these issues for over 50 years.
 We have the privilege of working with organisations and individuals who have been the leaders in this field.
 Our role in many ways has been to elevate their voices.

-There has been some tension within the American philanthropy community between the Philanthropy Roundtable, for example, which is talking about racial justice as a diversion from other forms of injustice for working people.
+There has been some tension within the American philanthropy community about racial justice.
 How do you navigate such increased polarisation?

 US philanthropy has always spanned very diverse perspectives and there are spikes of reaction to those perspectives.
 Bridgespan is unambiguous about it: we don’t think there is a way to make progress without recognising the structural dimensions of racial injustice in the United States.
 For example, if you look at any of the celebrated success stories in social change in the US – reduction of teen pregnancy, smoking cessation, the spread of the hospice movement as a form of palliative care – you would find that it was a success story particularly for white people.
 But if you disaggregate the data, they were much less so for people of colour.
 And if you look at things like the racial wealth gap, you simply cannot understand the problem or design solutions without taking race into account.
 That’s true on almost every issue we work on.